 If you haven't already been contacted by the IRS you may still qualify for tax amnesty programs such as the "Streamlined Foreign Offshore Procedure" which waives the accumulated penalties for eligible U.S. taxpayers.

 All you have to do is file

-An overwhelming majority of citizens living abroad will pay no US tax on their foreign income.
+An overwhelming majority of Americans living abroad will pay no US tax on their foreign income.
 You just have to file.

 Our workflow is entirely electronic.
 Regardless of your location, everything can be completed entirely online.

 Call, email, or book an appointment in one of our offices to get more information.
 Communication will be protected by attorney-client privilege.

 Member: American Chamber of Commerce Working Committee in Taxation, National Association of Enrolled Agents, National Association of Tax Professionals